 Special Writer’s Event

-Born and raised in Festus, Missour, 25 miles south of St. Louis, Bingham graduated from Festus Senior High School.
-After graduating he attended Lincoln University, in Jefferson City, Missouri where he majored in Criminal Justice.
-Subsequently he attended Illinois State University and earned a Masters of Applicd Science Degree in Criminal Justice.
+Dewhitt was born and raised in Festus, Missouri, 25 miles south of St. Louis.
+After graduating from Festus Senior High School, he attended Lincoln University in Jefferson City, Missouri where he majored in Criminal Justice.
+Bingham subsequently earned a Master of Applied Science in Criminal Justice at Illinois State University.

 Bingham is the proud father of two beautiful twins, Whitney and Dewhitt II and grandfather to Juliana.

-RABBIT IN RED was voted best horror book of 2016 by SIBA (Summer Indie Book Awards).
-It was also included in Horror Block– in fact, Chianakas is the first U.S. author to have his fiction book included in Horror Block.
-The second book in the series, BURN THE RABBIT, is now available and continue the celebration of the genre Chianakas loves.
-The final book in the series, BURY THE RABBIT, releases this fall.
+Rabbit in Red was voted best horror book of 2016 by SIBA (Summer Indie Book Awards).
+Chianakas is the first U.S. author to have his fiction book included in Horror Block, a monthly subscription service for horror fans.
+His second book in the series, Burn the Rabbit, is now available.
+The final book in the series, Bury the Rabbit, releases this fall.

 Amy Orwig has been working as a freelance artist since she was in high school, when she was asked to design a poster for a women’s group at her church.
-Amy has always found joy in all artistic endeavors, and has, especially, enjoyed illustrating.
+Amy has always found joy in all artistic endeavors, and has especially enjoyed illustrating.
 She plans to do more illustrating in the future.
 Amy received her Bachelor of Science degree in Fine Art from Illinois State University.
 She resides in central Illinois with her husband, two children, three cats, and a dog.
-You can find her on Facebook at “Amy’s Paintbox”.
+You can find her on Facebook.